 menu item "utilities/change/ties"

 This particular Finalescript also requires a custom staff style, which you can download here.
 Right-click to download to your computer, then follow the instructions in the Finale file to save this custom staff style as a library item.
 This library file then can then be opened in your Finale template or any Finale document (and is also applied by the Finalescript when you make cues.)

 In Finale 2011, the Staff Style will convert the notes of the rhythm cue to Normal notation, regardless of the Notation Style currently in use by the instrument.
-In Finale 2012, if you are using the Percussion Notation Style, a couple of extra steps are required, because an instrument’s Notation Style is now separated from the Staff Styles.
+In Finale 2012 or later, if you are using the Percussion Notation Style, a couple of extra steps are required, because an instrument’s Notation Style is now separated from the Staff Styles.

 Initial Setup Steps: